boxcartenant/Bible_Tagger/README.md

 ![image info](Screenshots/Screenshot4.png)
 ![image info](Screenshots/Screenshot2.png)

 I programmed this around the output of SWORD-to-JSON.
+Here's the link to that: https://github.com/wasdin/SWORD-to-JSON .
+A copy of it (which I had to modify to make it work for me) is included in here.

-A copy of that is included in here.
-The output is a SQLite database with the following tables:
+Bible_Tagger outputs a SQLite database with the following tables:

 verses(), tags(), notes(), verse_tags(), verse_notes(), tag_notes(), tag_tags().